comod/git-scope-pro/README.md

 - custom "scope" and finally as a
 - status bar widget

+### Note

+When upgrading from a previous version of this plugin, make sure that you enable the native gutter highlighting via `Tools -> Diff & Merge -> Highlight modified lines in gutter`

+Previous versions disabled this setting, and it hooks into the native gutter highlighter instead.

 ### Story

 Most developers enjoy using version control to inspect code changes before a commit.
 However, after committing, all